 How will the scientific merit of an application be evaluated?

-Scientific and patient advocate members of the GWG will evaluate applications and the scientific members will score them based on the following key questions:
+Scientific GWG and GWG Board Members will evaluate applications and the scientific members will score them based on the following key questions:

 1. Does the project hold the necessary significance and potential for impact?